 - While I was working under it, I definitely said to myself a couple times, I should have done the remove the wheel method.

-- Doing it the way I did above works just fine, but that top V-Band really sucks and it seems like removing the wheel would take the Pain in the Ass level from a 5 down to a 3.
+- Doing it the way I did above works just fine, but that top V-Band really sucks and it seems like removing the wheel would take the Pain in the Ass level down a notch.

 - Sound: The sound change is significant, on a cold start it goes from maybe annoying your neighbors to definitely annoying your neighbors, it’s very bass heavy and screams for a bit on the cold start.
 The burbles are much louder, snappier and pronounced but it’s not obnoxious